 Background~

 Motherhood introduced me to the natural world, the one where birthing is spiritual and honored.
 I found cooking and it became my art.
 The walk to the local health food store with my first son was our weekly way to get out of the house together.
-The bumps in the sidewalk a reminder of how bumby life was as a young mother.
+The ridges in the sidewalk, a reminder of how bumby life was as a young mother.
 I navigated uncharted waters and simultaneously was thrown into the depths of the darkest current and also the deepest love I had ever known.

-In 2018 became involved with the Save Soil conservation movement as was Regional outreach coordinator for two years.
 My love of birds has moved me into bird conservation and my work there is continuing to evolve as I help spread awareness about birds, migration and the environment.

-I have been leading spiritual retreats for 10 years and write daily.
 Growth holds deep beauty, vulnerability and an uneven path.
 I look to each day and Mother Earth as a guide of where to step.
 I look forward to those I meet along the long winding road of life.

 Spiritual offerings throughout the seasons Virtually and In-Person~